TheJelmega/prog-lang/design/README.md

 <block-expr> := [ 'unsafe' | 'const' | 'try' | 'try!' ] <block>
 ```

-A block expression creates a new anonymous scope witin an expression, allowing more than just expressions to be defined in a location normally only an expressions would be allowed.
+A block expression creates a new anonymous scope within an expression, allowing more than just expressions to be defined in a location normally only a single expressions would be allowed.
 A block executes its non-item components and then its last optional expression.
-Any items or local variable in the scope only live for the lenght of the scope and are not accessible outside of the scope.
+Any items or local variable in the scope only live for the length of the scope and are not accessible outside of the scope.

 The block can contain a final expression that is not ended by a semicolon, this will implicitly return its value from the block.

-There are 2 special types of block expressions:
-- `unsafe`: they allow expression that are normally only allowed in unsafe contexts
-- `const`: their contents is resolved at compile time.

 Blocks allow for the arbitrary nesting of code, meaning that it allows statements, expressions, and items.

 Blocks are always value expressions.

+There are 3 special types of block expressions star:

 ### 9.5.1.
 Unsafe block [↵](#95-block-expression--)

-An unsafe block will run the entirety of its code within an unsafe constext, allowing unsafe operation to be called within it.
+An `unsafe` block will run the entirety of its code within an unsafe constext, allowing unsafe operation to be called within it.

 ### 9.5.2.
 Const block [↵](#95-block-expression--)

-A constant block will execute its code at compile time and will become an inline constant value after compilation.
+A constant block (`const`) will execute its code at compile time and will become an inline constant value after compilation.

 ### 9.5.3.
 Try blocks [↵](#95-block-expression--)

-A try block, indicated by either `try` or `try!`, will implicitly apply the either the `?` or `!` try operator in each expression that can return an erronous value, respectively.
+A `try` block, indicated by either `try` or `try!`, will implicitly apply the either the `?` or `!` try operator in each expression that can return an erronous value, respectively.

 ## 9.6.
 Operator expression  [↵](#9-expressions-)